viniciuswohnrath/viniciuswohnrath.github.io/_pages/research.md

 author_profile: true
 ---

-My research agenda combines sociology of education, historical sociology, and political sociology in Latin America.
+My research lies at the intersection of sociology of education, political sociology, historical sociology, and socio-historical approaches to institutions, intellectuals, and elites in Latin America.

-I am particularly interested in the relationship between educational institutions, political transformation, religion, and state formation.
+I investigate how educational, legal, political, and religious institutions participate in the formation of intellectual and juridical elites, the production of expertise, and disputes over political legitimacy and state formation.

+My work combines qualitative, socio-historical, and ethnographic approaches to examine processes of educational circulation, institutional differentiation, and political formation across Latin America.

+## Current Research

+### Indigenous Education and Political Formation in Mexico

+My current postdoctoral project at UNAM examines the circulation, appropriation, and reinterpretation of Paulo Freire’s pedagogical thought among rural and indigenous teachers in Michoacán, Mexico.

+The project focuses on the Escuela Normal Indígena de Michoacán in Cherán K'eri, an autonomous P'urhépecha community shaped by territorial disputes, political violence, and practices of indigenous self-government.

+Methodologically, the research combines ethnography, oral history, and qualitative analysis to investigate the relationships between education, political socialization, and community organization.

-## Main Areas of Research
+## Previous Research Agendas

+### Religion, Intellectuals, and Politics in Brazil

+Research on Catholic intellectuals, episcopal networks, constitutional politics, and disputes surrounding democracy and rights during Brazil’s democratic transition and the 1987–1988 National Constituent Assembly.

+### Sociology of Legal Elites

+Studies on doctoral education in law, juridical elites, academic legitimacy, and the institutional production of legal expertise in contemporary Brazil.

-### Sociology of Education
+### Sociology of Education and Academic Circulation

-Research on higher education, educational institutions, intellectual formation, and social inequalities in Latin America.
+Research on higher education, intellectual trajectories, international academic circulation, and the institutional production of expertise in Latin America.

-### Historical Sociology

-Studies on state formation, political development, and long-term institutional transformations.

-### Religion and Politics

-Research on the role of religion in political culture, public life, and democratic processes.

-### Latin America

-Comparative perspectives on Brazil, Mexico, and broader Latin American social transformations.

-## Current Projects

-- Political sociology of education in Latin America
-- Religion and public life in Brazil
-- Historical transformations of higher education institutions
-- Intellectuals and state formation